Albert-lane-org/Joules-Supply-Chain/README.md

   concept name in conversation — unconfirmed whether that's the intended title, a codename, or a metaphor for the build sequence (governance first, then infrastructure).
 Repo currently keeps the placeholder name.
-- **License.** `LICENSE` defaults to "all rights reserved," the more restrictive option, because no license type was specified.
-Replace it if public read access is meant to carry reuse rights (MIT, Apache-2.0, etc.).
-- **CODEOWNERS.** Contains a placeholder — swap in your actual GitHub username(s).
-- **SECURITY.md contact.** Placeholder — add a real reporting address before this repo is fully public.
-- **Repo visibility.** You mentioned it's still being switched to public — everything here was prepared without repo access, so nothing has been pushed or verified against the live repo yet.

 ## Provenance